L-Jirayu/stopwatch/README.md

 # Stop Watch
 ## Concept

-Adapted from VanillaJS to JAM-Stack</br>
+Adapted from VanillaJS to JAM-Stack with Third Party API</br>

 -----------------------------------------------------------------------------------------------------